-U.S. stock index futures indicated a higher open on Friday after the jobs report showed creation of 292,000 jobs.
+U.S. stock index futures traded in a narrow range on Friday after a mixed U.S. jobs report.

-U.S. stock index futures indicated a sharply lower open on Thursday after trading in China was suspended for the second time in a week.
+U.S. stock index futures indicated a slightly lower open on Thursday as traders watched oil and the dollar.

 U.S. stock index futures pointed to a mostly higher open on Wednesday after a better-than-expected ADP jobs report.